Just launched on LinkedIn! Follow for updates on AI/ML research and practical tips.

 print(f"Est. Param VRAM (FP16): {vram_params_gb:.2f} GB")

 (Note: Loading the model directly requires sufficient CPU RAM.
-Using low_cpu_mem_usage=True can help.)
+Using low_cpu_mem_usage=True can help.
+Parameter count from config can sometimes be an estimate.)

 Calculating VRAM for Fine-Tuning

-Fine-tuning requires significantly more VRAM than inference because it involves storing gradients and optimizer states in addition to parameters and activations.
+Fine-tuning demands substantially more VRAM than inference, as it stores gradients and optimizer states alongside parameters and activations.

 Total Training VRAM ≈ VRAM_params + VRAM_gradients + VRAM_optimizer + VRAM_activations + VRAM_overhead